tkpham3105/TALE/README.md

 ```

 ### Image Composition
-To run our TALE framework, simply execute the main.py script while playing with its arguments.
+To run our TALE framework, simply execute the run.sh script while playing with its arguments.
-Note that we currently support using TALE with two diffusion pipelines: Stable Diffusion and PixArt-α.
-However, it can easily be adopted to other larger pipelines if GPUs permit.
+Note that for this branch we only support Stable Diffusion.

 ## 🖼 Gallery
 We have showcased some results of cross-domain image composition using TALE below.